enkidevs/curriculum/web/html/core-html-elements/update-images.md

 ???

-Which of these are not a common web image format:
+Which one of these is not a common web image format:

 ???